Modern Views of Machine Learning for Precision Psychiatry: Explainable AI and Causality Testing in Psychiatry

 \section{Explainable AI and Causality Testing in Psychiatry}

 Explainable Artificial Intelligence (XAI) aims to provide strong predictive values along with a mechanistic understanding of AI by combining ML techniques with effective explanatory techniques and make it easily understood by the end users.
-XAI has found emergent applications in medicine, finance, economy, security, and defense \cite{gunning2019darpa,roessner2021taming}.
-In psychiatry, the mission of XAI is to help clarify the link between neural circuits to behavior, and to improve our understanding of therapeutic strategies to enhance cognitive, affective, and social functions \cite{lancet2020_XAI,sheu2020illuminating}.
-Notably, XAI distinguishes the standard AI in two important ways: (i) promote transparency, interpretability, and generalizability; (ii) transform classical ``black box" ML models into ``glass box" models, while achieving similar or improved performance.
-From the diagnosis or prognosis perspective, it is crucial to know whether the ML solutions can be explainable to the point of providing hidden mechanistic insights, such as how does the brain accomplish a particular function or a set of complex behaviors.
+XAI has found emergent applications in medicine, finance, economy, security, and defense \citep{gunning2019darpa,roessner2021taming}.
+In psychiatry, the mission of XAI is to help clarify the link between neural circuits to behavior, and to improve our understanding of therapeutic strategies to enhance cognitive, affective, and social functions \citep{lancet2020_XAI,sheu2020illuminating}.
+XAI distinguishes the standard AI in two important ways: (i) promote transparency, interpretability, and generalizability; (ii) transform classical ``black box" ML models into ``glass box" models, while achieving comparable or improved performance.
+From the diagnosis or prognosis perspective, it is crucial to know whether the ML solutions can be explainable to the point of providing hidden mechanistic insights into the way brains execute a particular function or complex behaviors.
 For instance, a classification function learned by the machine to predict a disease outcome would not only need to report a probability outcome but also need to address additional questions for the end-user: why is this outcome instead of the alternative?
 How reliable is the outcome?
 When does it fail if something is missing or misrepresented?
 When and why the prediction is wrong?
-Accordingly, a model with improved interpretability comes with parameter/structure/connectivity constraints and some prior domain knowledge.
-The models can be continuously adapted such that an iterative process for interpretability may be required to force ML methods to fit models with specific interpretations.
+Accordingly, a model with improved interpretability is often accompanied with parameter/structure/connectivity constraints and some prior domain knowledge.
+The models can be continuously adapted such that an iterative process may be required to force ML methods to fit models with specific interpretations.
 From the treatment perspective, an improved understanding of brain dynamics responsible for dysfunctional cognitive functions and/or maladaptive behaviors in mental illnesses is also critical.
 To find the hidden cause, it is useful to discuss the concept of “causality”.